Back

 Science

-WHO Releases 2026-2027 Northern Hemisphere Flu Vaccine Recommendations
+WHO Releases 2026-2027 Northern Hemisphere Influenza Vaccine Recommendations

 View source

-The World Health Organization (WHO) has issued its recommendations for the viral composition of influenza (flu) vaccines for the 2026-2027 northern hemisphere season.
-These annual updates are crucial, ensuring vaccines are closely matched to expected circulating viruses to provide robust protection against severe illness and mortality.
-The recommendations were formulated following a four-day consultation that involved the analysis of global influenza surveillance data.
+The World Health Organization (WHO) has published its recommendations for the viral composition of influenza (flu) vaccines for the 2026-2027 northern hemisphere season.
+These guidelines follow a four-day consultation where experts analyzed global influenza surveillance data.
+The recommendations aim to guide national vaccine regulatory agencies and pharmaceutical companies in developing and producing vaccines that are closely matched to anticipated circulating viruses, thereby offering protection against severe illness and mortality.

-These biannual consultations, which cover both northern and southern hemispheres, bring together experts from WHO Collaborating Centres and Essential Regulatory Laboratories.
-These specialists review and analyze data generated by the WHO Global Influenza Surveillance and Response System (GISRS) and its partners.
-WHO Director-General Dr. Tedros Adhanom Ghebreyesus emphasized the global nature of evolving influenza viruses and the continuous efforts of GISRS in updating vaccine strains to enhance community protection.
+Influenza viruses are subject to constant change, necessitating regular updates to vaccine compositions.
+These biannual consultations, conducted for both the northern and southern hemispheres, gather specialists from WHO Collaborating Centres and Essential Regulatory Laboratories.
+These experts meticulously review and analyze data generated by the WHO Global Influenza Surveillance and Response System (GISRS) and its partners.

-In August 2025, a distinct A(H3N2) virus variant, classified as J.2.4.1 or "subclade K," emerged and circulated rapidly worldwide.
-This variant contributed to an earlier onset of the influenza season in multiple countries, with several reporting elevated activity levels, and accounted for the majority of reported influenza viruses across various regions.
+In August 2025, a distinct variant of the A(H3N2) virus, classified as J.2.4.1 or "subclade K," emerged and rapidly spread worldwide.
+This variant contributed to an earlier onset of the influenza season in several countries, with many reporting elevated activity levels.
+'Subclade K' accounted for the majority of reported influenza viruses across various regions.

-Overall, influenza A viruses, including other variants of A(H3N2) and A(H1N1), were predominant during this period.
+Overall, influenza A viruses were predominant, encompassing other variants of A(H3N2) and A(H1N1).
 Low levels of influenza B viruses (B/Victoria lineage) were detected, while no B/Yamagata lineage viruses have been reported since March 2020.

-For vaccines intended for use in the 2026-2027 northern hemisphere influenza season, the WHO recommends the following compositions:
+For vaccines intended for use in the 2026-2027 northern hemisphere influenza season, the WHO recommends the following:

 • An A/Missouri/11/2025 (H1N1)pdm09-like virus.